replicatedhq/replicated-docs/docs/intro.md

    For more information, see [Overview of Installing an Application with App Manager](enterprise/installing-overview).

-* **Reference**: Reference documentation for Replicated custom resources, template functions, CLIs, and the Vendor API.
-Vendors use this reference material when packaging their applicaiton and when testing the installation process for their application.
+* **Reference**: The Reference section includes reference documentation for Replicated custom resources, template functions, CLIs, and the Vendor API.